This article may contain compensated links. Please read the disclosure for more info.

-Intervals are the skips and leaps in a melody, they create the particular pattern of a music scale and are the building blocks for chords.
+What is an interval?
+Musical intervals are the distances between notes.
+They are the skips and leaps in a melody, create the pattern of a scale, and building blocks for chords.

 Learning about intervals will help you understand many concepts in music theory much better.

-Learning to identify intervals visually and aurally, as well as to sing or play them on your instrument will also improve your note reading skills.
+Learning to identify music intervals visually and aurally and sing or play intervals on your instrument will also improve your note reading skills.

 There are two ways to write or play an interval:

-Together with the semitone (above) the whole tone (or whole step) is one small but important interval and one of the building blocks for all common scales.
-This is also called an interval of a major (big) second.
+As with the semitone (above), the whole tone (or whole step) is one small but significant interval and one of the common scales' building blocks.

-Basic intervals are numbered from unison (one) up to an octave (eight).
+Basic intervals are numbered from unison (= one or prime interval), increasing step by step to an octave (= eight).

-You simply count the first note as “1” and then count each of the staff lines and spaces to the next note.
+You simply count a starting note as “1” and then count each staff line and space to the following note.

 Interval number names are:

 1 = Unison/ Prime, 2 = Second, 3 = Third, 4=Fourth, 5=Fifth, 6 = Sixth, 7 = Seventh, 8 = Octave.